Envisioning Our Future Coast

 Envisioning Our Future Coast is a storytelling website with the purpose of awareness & education about the future of Louisiana’s disappearing coastline.
 It’s a project of the Walton Family Foundation with support from Restore the Mississippi River Delta.
 The website is based on WFF fellow Dr. Donald Boesch’s groundbreaking report about the prospect of a smaller, yet productive coast in the decades to come.
 It tells one aspect of a much bigger story surrounding climate change, disappearing land, and coastal restoration.

 - Website Design

 Once the storyboard was finalized, I began the design.
-My vision for the website was inspired by the drama of storytelling/awareness campaign websites.
-Dark, moody backgrounds with slow transitions allowed us to control the user's pace and create an immersive experience.
+My vision for the website was inspired by dramatic storytelling/awareness campaign websites.
+Dark, moody backgrounds with slow transitions allowed us to control the user’s pace and create an immersive experience.
 Large, colorful imagery and videos of landscapes, wildlife, communities, and cultures bring the story to life and keep the user engaged.
-Bright neon colors and strong typography express the urgency of the situation.
+Bright neon colors and strong typography express the urgency to take action.

 The story is broken into three parts: 1) The issue Louisiana currently faces with coastal land loss as a result of man-made actions over the past century, the actions that need to be taken to stave off further erosion, and the possibilities for a hopeful and abundant future; 2) The six major basins of south Louisiana, their importance, and the restoration efforts that support their survival and; 3) Share-to-social tools and educational references.